 Reasons for Increased Protein Intake

-- For weight loss or weight management (helps to sustain muscle mass and induces satiety)
+- For weight loss or weight management (helps to sustain muscle mass while weight loss is achieved and helps to induce satiety)

 - For proper nourishment during pregnancy and lactation